Plaid leader pledges to launch payments for poor children

 Mr ap Iorwerth called Scotland’s version of the scheme – which provides a parent in need with a weekly payment of £26.70 for every child – a “transformational benefit”.

+A Plaid source said the scheme is expected to cost £10 million annually and help around 15,000 children.

+This includes admin, monitoring and evaluation costs and the process to implement it would begin straight away if Plaid were in government.

-It is unclear how much Plaid’s scheme would cost or where the money would come from.
+It is unclear where the money to fund the scheme would come from.

 The speech comes ahead of the Senedd elections next May, where Mr ap Iorwerth will hope to overturn 26 years of Labour rule.